Clicky

 • The Lesson: If you want to build a new site (or “reanimate” the old one), you can’t use the same DNA.
 You have to move from being a Search-Engine-First publisher to a Brand-First publisher.

-The only way to deal with a site like this is to strip it of commodity/unhelpful content produced during the topical authority abuse period.
+The only way to deal with a site like this is to strip it of commodity content and unhelpful content produced during the topical authority abuse period.
 Strip that out, and start again, focusing on more helpful, non-commodity content.

-4.3.
-Why the SEO Industry Struggles with This
+Why Some in the SEO Industry Struggle with This

 The reason many SEOs hate the “post-mortem” nature of this theory is that it kills their business model.